 Emma (she/her) has been interpreting since fall 2020.
 Prior to that, she learned ASL from a Deaf high school teacher in San Antonio, Texas, then continued her education at Gallaudet University in Washington, D.C. from 2016--2020.
 She graduated with her Bachelor of Arts in Interpretation (BAI) degree as well as a minor in psychology.
 Additionally, she was an intern at the Laurent Clerc National Deaf Education Center for a few months prior to Covid.
 Upon moving to Colorado in fall 2020, Emma began working as a staff K-12 interpreter, during which time she passed the EIPA, obtained her Colorado Department of Education K-12 interpreter authorization, as well as her National Interpreter Certification (NIC).
 She then transitioned into interpreting freelance full time and absolutely loves it!
 She works in a variety of settings, namely, medical, business, community, government, as well as being a part-time staff interpreter at a few post-secondary institutions.
 She is considering taking the BEI exam in order to further improve her skills.
 She has been involved with the CORE mentoring program since 2023, but worked with one mentee prior to joining CORE.
 She also joined CRID as the secretary in 2023 and hopes to make a difference within the organization as well as amongst new and seasoned interpreters in beautiful Colorado.
 When she isn't interpreting she enjoys spending time with her adorable pup, Prince (yes, like the singer), reading, enjoying nature, or spending time with her family in Colorado Springs.
 One of her favorite quotes is, "We can complain because rose bushes have thorns, or rejoice because thorn bushes have roses", as stated by the incomparable, lovely Abraham Lincoln.

-Audrey McCann has been interpreting professionally for over 15 years.
-She has held BEI Master and RID NIC Advanced certifications for more than 10 years.
+Audrey McCann has been interpreting professionally for over 20 years.
+She has held BEI Master and RID NIC Advanced certifications for more than 15 years.
 She has worked in numerous settings such as medical, mental health, technical, corporate, platform/performance, trauma-informed, religion, video relay, and tactile.
-Raised in Austin, Texas by her Deaf family, she recently relocated to the Denver area with her husband to be the call center manager of Convo Relay after having held a variety of lead and managerial positions in her time working in VRS.
+Raised in Austin, Texas by her Deaf family, she relocated to the Denver area with her husband to work with the dynamic Convo Relay team after having held a variety of lead and managerial positions in her time working in VRS.
 She is passionate about providing access to the Deaf community and is a staunch advocate of interpreters providing pro bono services as appropriate.